open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### ExplicitBucketHistogramAggregator

-The Explict Bucket Histogram Aggregator collect data for the [Histogram Metric Point](./datamodel.md#histogram) and reports a histogram with explict bucket boundaries of seen `Measurements`.
+The Explicit Bucket Histogram Aggregator collect data for the [Histogram Metric Point](./datamodel.md#histogram) and reports a histogram with explicit bucket boundaries of seen `Measurements`.
 This Aggregator may be configured for custom bucket boundaries, monoticity, and temporality.